PyThaiNLP/wisesight-sentiment/README.md

 ## Personal data

-- We trying to exclude any known personally identifiable information from this data set.
+- We are trying to exclude any known personally identifiable information from this dataset.
-- Usernames and non-public figure names are removed
+- Usernames and non-public figure names are removed.
-- Phone numbers are masked (e.g. 088-888-8888, 09-9999-9999, 0-2222-2222)
+- Phone numbers are masked (e.g., 088-888-8888, 09-9999-9999, 0-2222-2222).
-- If you see any personal data still remain in the set, please tell us - so we can remove them.
+- If you see any personal data still remaining in the set, please let us know, so we can remove it.

 ## Sentiment value annotation methodology